tektutor/terraform-oct-2022/Day5/README.md

 }
 </pre>

+Now you may execute the azure pipeline as shown below

 ## Creating a self-hosted Docker Agent to use in your Azure pipeline

 Create a Dockerfile with below content